 Many different substances can activate a platelet, including proteins in the wound, factors released from other activated platelets, and factors produced by the coagulation system that aids platelets in forming a strong plug to stop bleeding.
 Many different platelet abnormalities have been described due to problems with one or more of these activating systems.
 Platelet aggregometry consists of 4 to 8 separate tests.
-In each test, a different platelet activating substance is added to blood, followed by measurement of platelet aggregation over several minutes.
-When complete, a physician reviews and interprets the entire panel of tests to determine if there is any evidence of abnormal platelet function.
-Platelet aggregation testing can diagnose a variety of inherited and acquired platelet function disorders.
+In each test, a different platelet activating substance (agonist) is added to blood, followed by measurement of platelet aggregation over several minutes.
+When complete, the entire panel of tests is reviewed and interpreted to determine if there is any evidence of abnormal platelet function.
+Platelet aggregation testing is the gold standard in platelet function testing and can diagnose a variety of inherited and acquired platelet function disorders.
 It is typically performed at academic medical centers or large hospitals due to the complexity of the testing and interpretation.

 Platelets can be evaluated for functional defects using flow cytometry.
 This test uses lasers to determine proteins that are present on the platelet surface and how they change when the platelet is activated.
-Platelet flow cytometry is a highly specialized procedure available only in few reference laboratories to diagnose inherited platelet function disorders.
+Platelet flow cytometry is a highly specialized procedure available only in a few university hospital and reference laboratories to diagnose inherited platelet function disorders.

 Many people will never need to have platelet function testing performed.
 It is generally only indicated when someone is experiencing bleeding, on specific medications, or having certain surgeries.
 The tests are not indicated for general screening.

 Typically, a hospital or laboratory will offer one or more tests but not a wide variety.
-These tests evaluate the same thing - platelet function - in different ways.
-Since the sample must be tested promptly, your doctor will choose from what is available.
-Rarely, if a health practitioner wanted a particular type of test done, then it might be necessary for you to go to a clinic, hospital, or another city where that test is performed.
+Since the sample must be tested promptly, your healthcare practitioner will choose from what is available.
+Rarely, if a healthcare practitioner wanted a particular type of test done, then it might be necessary for you to go to a clinic, hospital, or another city where that test is performed.

 It could.
 While some conditions associated with platelet dysfunction are inherited, others are acquired and may occur at any point in your life.
 Platelet dysfunction that is due to a chronic disease may persist but can generally be managed.
 Dysfunction due to medication will typically resolve once the medication is discontinued.